 If your camper's birthday falls over summer and you would like to bring in treats, that is allowed.
+A healthy, low-sugar treat is preferred.
+Some examples are fresh fruit, muffins or sugar free popsicles.
 Please let Head Counselors know ahead of time.
 Please remember we are a NUT/TREE NUT FREE camp.